ElektraInitiative/libelektra/doc/tutorials/command-line-options.md

 was the empty string `""`.
 Each of the examined keys corresponds to one of the sub-commands in the invocation and the keys directly below those, contain the relevant options (and for the last sub-command also parameters).

+The C code for this example is located in examples/optsCommands.c
 ## Help Message

 When the help option `--help` is encountered in `argv`, `elektraGetOpts` only reads the specification, but does not